Grid-Kitchen/grid-reducer/README.md

 Welcome!
 Follow the steps below to get `grid-reducer` up and running locally.
 We recommend using a Python virtual environment for a clean install 🔒🐍.

+This software is being provided as a prototype only.
+For your intended use, it is your responsibility to independently validate the results in accordance with your applicable software quality assurance program.

 ## 🧪 Step 1: Set Up a Python Environment

 To avoid dependency conflicts, create and activate a virtual environment.